Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: Method

 \subsubsection{The \texorpdfstring{$e^{\pm}$}{e} background spectrum}

 The distribution of regular CR sources is expected to align with the radial profile of supernova remnants around the Galactic disk, which can be described as follows:

 where $r_{\odot}= 8.5$ kpc represents the distance between the Sun and the Galactic center, and $z_s \approx 0.2$ kpc denotes the characteristic height of the Galactic disk.
 In accordance with Ref.~\cite{Trotta:2010mx}, we adopt the parameters $a = 1.25$ and $b = 3.56$, which are adjusted to match the observed $\gamma$-ray gradient.
-Regarding the energy dependence of the source term, the shock acceleration theory~\cite{Achterberg:2001rx} predicts that the injection spectra of primary CRs follow a power-law relation in rigidity:
+Regarding the energy dependence of the source term, the shock acceleration theory~\cite{Achterberg:2001rx} predicts that the injection spectra of primary CRs follow a power-law relation in rigidity. { Additionally, we introduce a low-energy break $R_{\mathrm{br}}$, serving as a phenomenological parameter to account for the observed low-energy spectral bumps observed in all nuclei.}

-where $i$ denotes the species of the nuclei, $R$ stands for the particle's rigidity, and $R_{\mathrm{br}}$ is a low-energy break introduced to account for the observed low-energy spectral bumps observed in all nuclei.
+where $i$ denotes the species of the nuclei.
 The spectral indices below and above the break are denoted as $\nu^i_0$ and $\nu^i_1$, respectively.

 Upon adopting the best-fit propagation parameters outlined in Table~\ref{tab:best}, we further constrain the injection parameters based on the proton and helium flux data.
 The resulting injection parameters can be found in Table~\ref{tab:inj}.
 In Fig.~\ref{fig:proton}, we present a comparison between the best-fitting spectrum and the corresponding observational data.
 Notably, our calculated proton and helium fluxes, both before and after solar modulation, exhibit excellent agreement with observations across the entire energy range.